grimandgreedy/aria2tui/README.md

 ARIA2TUI_CONFIG_PATH=/path/to/config/aria_on_home_server_config.toml python aria2tui.py
 ```

-If you wish to use it regularly, then for them momement the ideal way to make it accessible to your PATH is to simply add aliases to your ~/.bashrc.
+If you wish to use it regularly, then for the moment the best way to make it accessible to your PATH is to simply add aliases to your ~/.bashrc.
 ```
 alias a2="python /path/to/Aria2TUI/aria2tui.py"